-- Newtown must be a safe and secure place in which to live and do business. - Newtown must be a community that actively supports and promotes recreational, cultural, and social opportunities for all citizens. - Newtown's physical appearance must be the best it can be.
-This includes roads, sidewalks, and other parts of the rights of way in residential and commercial areas and the strict enforcement of public safety, zoning, housing, environmental and health codes to prevent the appearance of neglect or unsafe conditions. - Newtown schools must continue to pursue excellence while being focused on efficiencies and economies. - Newtown must provide superior customer service.
+- Newtown must be a safe and secure place in which to live and do business. - Newtown must be a community that actively supports and promotes recreational, cultural, and social opportunities for all citizens. - Newtown's infrastructure and physical appearance must be the best it can be.
+This includes roads, sidewalks, and other parts of the rights of way in residential and commercial areas and the strict enforcement of public safety, zoning, housing, environmental and health codes to prevent the appearance of neglect or unsafe conditions. - Newtown must provide superior customer service.
 The Town will commit itself to continuous improvement to achieve this. - Newtown will incorporate the market forces of competition while being mindful of the need to maintain public accountability.